-Use this kit to convey the fundamentals of electricity, by way of teaching lamp repair.
-The skills and knowledge are transferable to repairing other simple electric objects.
+Use this kit to convey the fundamentals of electricity by way of teaching lamp repair.
+The skills and knowledge are transferable to repairing other simple electrical objects.

 This kit is excellent for any venue, but is especially valuable in a classroom.